Commuting matrices and the Hilbert scheme of points on affine spaces: Extended monads and perfect extended monads

-We recall to the reader that a projective scheme $X$ is \emph{arithmetically Cohen-Macaulay}, or simply \emph{ACM}, if its homogeneous coordinate ring is Cohen-Macaulay ring.
+We recall to the reader that a projective scheme $X$ is \emph{arithmetically Cohen--Macaulay}, or simply \emph{ACM}, if its homogeneous coordinate ring is Cohen--Macaulay ring.
 Moreover let us denote by $\mathfrak{P}er$ the full subcategory of $Kom^{\flat}(X)$ consisting of perfect extended monads.

-\begin{corollary} If $X$ is an $n-$dimensional ACM variety, then the cohomology functor
+\begin{corollary} If $X$ is an $n$-dimensional ACM variety, then the cohomology functor